 Hugh Gorge to Ellery Creek

-You and your hiking boots will be an old married couple at the end of this 31.2km overnight section.
+You and your hiking boots will be an old married couple at the end of this 19.4 mile (31.2 kilometre) overnight section.
 Stamina is compulsory.
 Cross through the woodlands and spinifex of Alice Valley, looking out for painted firetails and different species of wren.
 Weave through shrub to steep Rocky Gully, where you can rest for lunch or set up camp for the night.
 Trek over the high quartzite ridges of the Chewings Range to picturesque Ellery Creek Big Hole.
 The large, gum-fringed waterhole and sandy creek is circled by high red cliffs.
 As well as a popular picnicking and swimming spot, it’s an internationally significant geological site.
-Check out some of the interesting formations on the three km Dolomite walk.
+Check out some of the interesting formations on the two mile (three kilometre) Dolomite walk.
 Then settle back and watch the gum trees sharpen into silhouettes at dusk.

 Ellery Creek to Serpentine Gorge